JanssenProject/jans/docs/admin/config-guide/logging-configuration.md

 ## Using-text-based-ui

-In Janssen, You can manage Logging configuration method using the [Text-Based UI](./config-tools/jans-tui/README.md) also.
+In Janssen, You can manage Logging configuration using the [Text-Based UI](./config-tools/jans-tui/README.md) also.

 You can start TUI using the command below: